Today’s Christians fail miserably at making disciples

 Christians today are too overprotected of their children in today’s anemic church.
 Children are not even allowed to go through any pain, get sick or even break a bone.
 Listen!
 If they are going to survive in the world, they need to learn how to go through a little hardness.
 We make anemic Christians by protecting them too much.
 They need to learn how to farm.
 Children of today have smooth skin.
 They lack the hard skin that comes from endless blisters and callous’.
-All they have to do is push buttons and run to mommy and daddy at every little whim so they can get a little attention.
-They don’t know how to bear a little hardship because they have never been taught to do so.
+All they need to do is push buttons and run to mommy and daddy at every little whim so they can get a little attention.
+They are never been taught to bear a little hardship.

 2 Timothy 2:15 says, “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”

-You have to teach them that they need to be approved unto GOD.
-Too many people today want to be approved by people.
+Teaching approval unto GOD rather then people is the goal.
 They thrive on reward and building of ego.
 If they don’t get approval (positive reinforcement) then their life is shattered.
 Why?
-Because they were taught to be this way by the older generation of Christians whom they observed.
-They need to learn how to learn from God on their own.
+Observing the older generation of Christians has taught them this.
+Young Christians need to learn how to learn from God on their own.
 They need to know what it is to have their own quiet time.
 They need to learn how to interpret the Bible on their own.